jayjeo/public/Laborshare/readme.md

 # Most Recent Paper
   * [Automation, Human Task Innovation, and Labor Share: Unveiling the Role of Elasticity of Substitution](https://github.com/ubuzuz/public/blob/main/LaborShare/Automation_Human_Task_Innovation_and_Labor_Share.pdf)

-# General instructions for Running the Code
+# General instructions for running the entire codes.
   * Begin by downloading the files using [this link](https://www.dropbox.com/scl/fo/1pp7avt06esszoz1fju2b/AFS-SxHLbvrlEdmdIulogEE?rlkey=fvszr2ab7igw83xr7pd51vn2u&st=9ss50nq6&dl=0)
     * The files in this link has been verified and are free from viruses and malware.
     * Please be aware that initializing the download may take some time due to the large size of the file.